 HIE in California

-Long before the health information technology boom, California had a community-oriented, decentralized approach to data sharing.
-This approach continued during the HITECH era, with the development of a trust framework that provides the most flexibility to adapt to California’s complex healthcare ecosystem and emphasizes local autonomy to create and operate services that best meet the needs of local users, supported by voluntary self-governance as well as local and state government coordination.
+Long before the health information technology boom, California had a community- and enterprise-oriented, decentralized approach to health information sharing.
+This approach continued during the HITECH era, with the development of the CTEN, a trust framework designed to provide the most flexibility to adapt to California’s complex healthcare ecosystem and emphasize local autonomy to create and operate services that best meet the needs of local users, all supported by voluntary self-governance as well as local and state government coordination.

 California is one of the most diverse states in the country in terms of people, geography, and economy.
 Approximately 80% of California is rural, yet 85% of the population lives in urban areas, creating diverse scenarios regarding access to care in both rural and urban communities.
 This huge range of diversity creates a complicated and divided technology landscape.
 In this way, California is truly a microcosm of the entire United States, reflecting the diverse technology challenges seen on a national level.

-The HIE landscape in California consists primarily of two types of health information organizations:
+The HIE landscape in California consists primarily of two types of health information organizations (HIOs):

 Community – local or community-based initiative, supported by a number of unaffiliated health care organizations, often within a geographic medical service area